i4Trust/tutorials/PacketDelivery-ReferenceExample/Data-Service-Provider/README.md

 Now modify the [API Umbrella values file](./values/values-umbrella.yml) according to your setup and perform the deployment using Helm.
-Note, for the verification of signed JWTs according to iSHARE specifications, you either need to configure the iSHARE Satellite endpoint or provide the root CA.
+Note, for the verification of signed JWTs according to iSHARE specifications, you need to configure the iSHARE Satellite endpoint.
 Check that in the database configuration, you provide the same password for the database user as has been used when creating the MongoDB database and user.
 Depending on whether you use an external or the Keyrock built-in authorisation registry, it's endpoints and configuration